Production — making pieces for inventory

 In-flight production jobs show up on the workshop monitor alongside Repairs and Custom Jobs.
 The bench sees everything in one queue regardless of which module owns the work.

-Vendor Styles vs My Designs
+Vendor Styles vs House Designs

 - Vendor Styles — everyone else’s catalogs (Stuller, etc.) you might order from